Nothing is as awesome as a sweet, juicy, summer tomato! But you don’t have to wait for summer to make this fresh cherry tomato pico de gallo.

 But there are still some rules to follow.
 It would be so much simpler to place all the ingredients in a food processor and blend them up…but you’d get soup .
 The ingredients must be hand-chopped to achieve the perfect balance of chunky veggies.

-My last piece of advice is to use disposable gloves to seed and chop the jalapeno.
+It’s also a good idea to use disposable gloves to seed and chop the jalapeno.
 Have you ever handled a hot pepper and then hours later rubbed your eye?
 Not a fun experience!
 Those hot oils work their way into the skin and under your fingernails, so even if you’ve washed your hands the heat might remain.
 Gloves will also keep the raw onion smell away too.
 I want to eat my salsa, not smell like it!

 Okay, enough advice!
 I’m sure you want to be eating this fresh cherry tomato pico de gallo!
 Enjoy!

-Cherry Tomato Pico de Gallo
+Cherry Tomato Pico de Gallo Recipe

 - 4 cups cherry tomatoes

 - 1/2 medium red onion , finely diced

 - Take half of the cherry tomatoes and slice them in half.

 - Dice the remaining cherry tomatoes by cutting them into 4-8 pieces depending on size.

 - Place the tomatoes in a bowl with the jalapenos, red onion, lime juice, cilantro and agave.